w-lfpup/update_dns_records/README.md

-# update_ip
+# Update Dns Records

 Send ip address updates to Dynamic DNS services.

 ## How to use

-The following sections describe how to install and run `update_ip`.
+The following sections describe how to install and run `update_dns_records`.

 ### Install

-No features are built by defaut.
-Features are directly correlated to dynamic dns services.
+All available services are included by default.
+Rust features are directly correlated to dns services.

-For now, all features must be explicityly declared with the `--features` flag.
+For now, all minimal or custom builds need to use `--features` flags.

 ### Configuration

-The `update_ip` application requires a valid JSON configuration to run.
+The `update_dns_records` application requires a valid JSON configuration to run.

-An example configuration example can be found at `./update_ip.example.json`
+An example configuration example can be found at `./update_dns_records.example.json`

 ```JSON
 {